MedatechUK/Medatech.APY/docs/serial.md

 ## Sub Objects

-Our order class need to have some orderitems.
-First we need to define what an order item will contain:
+Our order class needs to have some items.

+Our order item will contain the following properties:
 - part name
 - quantity
 - due date

-We can define our order item like so:
+We can define our item like so:

 ```python
 class orderitems(SerialBase) :